Toni500github/musical_donut/README.md

 ### MacOS
 if you have one and compiled the donut, send pull request about how to compile for MacOS

-# Know bugs
+# Known bugs
-* Donut speed too high even with 0
+no known bugs